yasserglez/yasserglez.github.io/content/pages/cv/cv.md

       optimizing the user interaction in a configuration process.
     * Developed techniques to improve the performance of search heuristics on multimodal optimization problems.
-    * Wrote scientific software in MATLAB/Octave, R, and Python (using NumPy, pandas, and SciPy).
+    * Wrote scientific software in Python (using NumPy, pandas, and SciPy), R, and MATLAB/Octave.
-    * Acted as teaching assistant for the courses AP/ITEC 1620 Object-Based Programming (four sessions), AP/ITEC 2620
-      Introduction to Data Structures (one session), and AP/ITEC 1000 Introduction to Information Technologies (one session).
+    * Teaching assistant for the courses ITEC 1620 Object-Based Programming (four sessions), ITEC 2620 Introduction to Data Structures (one session), and ITEC 1000 Introduction to Information Technologies (one session).

 2011&ndash;2013
 :   **Research Assistant.**<br>